nanpuyue/trsh/README.md

 ```

-Or you can use the certificate trusted by the system without `-n`.
+Or you can use a certificate trusted by the system without `-n`.

 ## Tips